 - Submit your application: Submit your application in person at a Passport Acceptance Facility.
 You will need to bring your completed application form, required documents, passport photo, and fee payment.

 - Track your application: You can track the status of your passport application online.
 It may take 10-13 weeks to receive a new passport, but processing times can vary based on demand.
 Expedited services are available for an additional fee.

 It’s important to start the passport application process as soon as possible, as it can take some time to obtain a passport.
 Some countries may also require a visa in addition to a passport, so be sure to research the entry requirements for your destination.
 University students should also consult with their university’s study abroad office for support and resources to help you attain a passport.

 My flight was cancelled or I missed my flight, what happens now?

 Arriving early / staying late:

 If you are arriving early, please let us know at your earliest convenience.
 You will also receive specific instructions on where to meet up with the group on the first day of the program.
 If you are staying after the program is over, our team will help you get to where you need to be – no problem!
 However, any additional costs outside of the program dates and logistics schedule will be incurred by the student.

 We don’t want you to miss out on any GREEN moments, but we understand that our students may have conflicting schedules.
 If you are planning to leave the program early, please let our team know.
 We would be more than happy to assist you in getting to the airport, but please note that you will incur any additional transportation costs, as this is a separate expense.

-Travel arrangements to and from GREEN location are the participant’s responsibility.
+Round-trip flight arrangements to and from the program location is the participant’s responsibility.
 Our team and partners are here to assist you throughout the process with logistical program guidelines and suggestions.
-Upon acceptance into The GREEN Program, participants will have access to our Student Portal with additional logistic information and details including access to StudentUniverse, our partner travel agency.
+Upon acceptance into The GREEN Program, participants will have access to our Student Portal with additional logistic information with flight guidelines and details including access to StudentUniverse, our partner travel agency.